-- Another, more fiddly Batman example is Two-Face in TDK.
-If the movie wasn't based on a world famous comic book and didn't have characters who were household names then to the audience Harvey Dent's disfiguration would have been a sure sign of his death.
+- Another, more fiddly Batman example is Two-Face in The Dark Knight.
+If the movie wasn't based on a world-famous comic book and didn't have characters who were household names, then to the audience Harvey Dent's disfigurement would have been a sure sign of his death.
 But of course, because we all know Harvey becomes a supervillain named Two-Face, we know that this isn't really the case.
 Then Nolan went and killed Two-Face anyway.

 - Subverted with An Aesop in The Man Without A Face.

 - In Se7en the victim of the pride murder commits suicide rather than live disfigured.